-By definition of an equilateral triangle, you already know all three sides are congruent and all three angles are .
-If a side is labelled, you know its length.
+By definition of an equilateral triangle, you already know all three sides are congruent and all three angles are 60°.

-Our bright little has one side labelled , so all three sides are .
+If △SUN has one side labelled 24 cm, then all three sides are 24 cm.
 Each line segment showing the height from each side also divides the equilateral triangle into two right triangles.

-Your ability to divide a triangle into right triangles, or recognize an existing right triangle, is your key to finding the measure of height for the original triangle.
-You can take any side of our splendid and see that the line segment showing its height bisects the side, so each short leg of the newly created right triangle is .
-We already know the hypotenuse is .
+You can take any side of our splendid △SUN above and see that the line segment showing its height bisects the side, so each short leg of the newly created right triangle is 12 cm, and we already know the hypotenuse of our new right triangle is 24 cm.

 You can decide for yourself how many significant digits your answer needs, since the decimal will go on and on.
 Do not forget to use linear measurements for your answer!